MikiP98/HumilityAFM/README.md

 ### Almost fully resourcepack compatible!

-HumilityAFM almost exclusively uses the vanilla textures,
+HumilityAFM uses mostly the existing vanilla textures,
 So most resourcepacks should work with it out of the box!
-There are some included resourcepacks that improve the compatibility even more
+There are some included resourcepacks that improve the compatibility even more :)

 [//]: # (TODO: Add image with resourcepacks active)